 Vancouver Train Expo at the PNE Forum

 The Vancouver Train Expo is put on by volunteers from the Lower Mainland Train Expo Society.
 The event showcases model trains, miniature railway displays, product vendors, kids’ activities and more.
 Until it got cancelled due to COVID-19, it was going to celebrate its 38th year in 2020.
-Sadly, the event was cancelled again in 2021.
+Sadly, the event was cancelled again in 2021 and 2022.

 Hours and Admission

 The last time the event took place (in 2019) it was on the Saturday from 10 am to 6 pm and on the Sunday from 10 am to 5 pm.
 2023 hours of operation will likely be similar.

 The event is held at the PNE Forum at 2901 East Hastings Street in Vancouver.

 Admission prices to this event in 2019 were as follows (and 2023 prices will likely be similar):